Pimlico Mystery: Trial

-The trial opened on 12 April 1886, attracting great press coverage both in the UK and abroad.
-At the opening of the trial, charges were read out against both George Dyson and Adelaide but the prosecution immediately asked for the charges against Dyson to be dropped and he was formally acquitted.
+The trial opened on 12 April 1886, attracting great press coverage both in the United Kingdom and abroad.
+At the opening of the trial, charges were read out against both George Dyson and Adelaide, but the prosecution immediately asked for the charges against Dyson to be dropped and he was formally acquitted.
 This enabled the prosecution to call him as a prosecution witness, but also made it possible for the defence to take advantage of his testimony.

 Adelaide Bartlett was defended by Sir Edward Clarke, who suggested Thomas Bartlett had committed suicide.
 Clarke's taking on the case was rumoured to be due to Adelaide's mysterious father's intervention.
 The prosecution was in the hands (as was traditional in England and Wales until 1957) of the Attorney General at the time, Sir Charles Russell.

 Adelaide was not able to testify in her own defence (something not possible for defendants until the Criminal Evidence Act 1898) and the defence called no witnesses, although it did give a six-hour closing statement to the court.